Skip to Content

 When your time with your child is at stake, you need a child visitation attorney in McKinney families can turn to for clear guidance on Texas possession and access law and how Collin County courts apply it.
 At Burrows Law Group, our collaborative team brings over 100 years of combined legal experience to visitation rights cases in McKinney, TX.
 We represent parents from the initial possession order through enforcement and modification, whether matters resolve through negotiation, mediation, or a contested hearing.

-If your relationship with your child is being affected by a disputed or violated possession order, call us at (972) 236-7798 or reach out through our online contact form to discuss your options.
+If your relationship with your child is being affected by a disputed or violated possession order in McKinney, call us at (972) 236-7798 or reach out through our online contact form to discuss your options.

 Why McKinney Parents Work with Burrows Law Group